Raoza/Honours/README.md

 # Honours
 Variety of scripts and programs developed and edited during my honours thesis.
+These scripts were run on PAWSEY's Nimbus Supercomputer to obtain more computationally intensive results.

 **1. Counting Hamilton Cycles** [C, vim]
 This script counts the number of Hamilton cycles in a graph, taking g6 strings as input.